Kumiko/linux_101/commands.md

 Press `/` and type a pattern to search for pattern within the text.
 Press `n` to find the next match and `N` to find the previous match.

+Press `g` to navigate to the top of the text and `G` to the bottom of the text.

 Press `q` to quit.

 `less` and `more` accomplishes the same thing, but `less` is preferred because it is `more` but enhanced (Highlights search pattern, can search backwards).